 Table 2 summarizes the classification accuracy and the standard deviations of the proposed algorithm, the baseline method and the state-of-the-art methods.
 It can be observed that our proposed algorithm performs significantly better than the standard SVM across all the data sets.
 Moreover, on the small-size data sets, i.e., "IBM-s" and "Course-s", the results of the SDP-relaxation method are 68.57 ± 22.73 and 64.03 ± 7.65 , which are worse than the proposed CTSVM method.
-In addition, the proposed CTSVM algorithm performs much better than other TSVM methods over "WinMac-m" and "Course-I".
-As shown in Table 2, the SVM-light algorithm achieves the best results on "Course-m" and "IBM-I", however, it fails to converge on "Banana".
+In addition, the proposed CTSVM algorithm performs much better than other TSVM methods over "WinMac-m" and "Course-l".
+As shown in Table 2, the SVM-light algorithm achieves the best results on "Course-m" and "IBM-l", however, it fails to converge on "Banana".
 On the remaining data sets, comparable results have been obtained for our proposed algorithm.
-From above, the empirical evaluations indicate that our proposed CTSVM methods.
+From above, the empirical evaluations indicate that our proposed CTSVM method achieves promising classification results comparing with the state-of-the-art methods.